yokoffing/Betterfox/README.md

 2) <b>PeskyFox:</b> unclutter the new tab page.
 Remove Pocket and form autofill.
 Prevent Firefox from randomly going offline, and from serving annoying webpage notifications.
 3) <b>SecureFox:</b> remove Telemetry, Mozilla experiments, Google Safe Browsing, and search engine suggestions in URL bar.
 Auto-upgrade mixed content to HTTPS.
 Add various privacy enhancements — all without breaking webpages.
 You read that right.
 No breakage 😁

-Credit: Hours spent reviewing, condensing, and testing <a href="https://github.com/ghacksuserjs/ghacks-user.js">ghacks user.js</a>, about:config suggestions from websites and blogs, and keeping up with <a href="https://wiki.mozilla.org/Firefox/Roadmap/Updates">Mozilla updates</a>.
-(Where there is similiarity to ghacks, credit goes to them.)

 ## Required Reading
 <a href="https://github.com/hjstephens09/Better-Fox/blob/master/user.js">BetterFox user.js</a> is intended for mid-range PCs (i.e. ~6GB RAM).
 This applies strictly to the first set of preferences, all of which are found in <a href="https://github.com/hjstephens09/Better-Fox/blob/master/FastFox.js">FastFox</a>.
 Even if you don't thoroughly read the other two branches (PeskyFox and SecureFox), and you're simply downloading and inserting <a href="https://github.com/hjstephens09/Better-Fox/blob/master/user.js">BetterFox user.js</a> as it is, you still need to read through <a href="https://github.com/hjstephens09/Better-Fox/blob/master/FastFox.js">FastFox</a>.